 - a 10-minute walk around the neighborhood as soon as you get home

 You don’t just need aerobic exercise.
 Resistance training or weight lifting is also important.
-This type of exercise helps strengthen your bones and improve your balance and coordination.
+This type of exercise helps strengthen your muscles and bones and improve your balance and coordination.
 This reduces your risk for osteoporosis.
 It also helps prevent injuries or falls.

 Not sure how to get started?
-Hire a trainer for a onetime session.
+Hire a trainer for a one-time session.
 If you jot down the routine, you can refer to it later.

 Many gyms and community centers offer free classes with a monthly membership.
 Take advantage of those opportunities.
 You may get to experience some of the newest and hottest fitness trends.
 You never know what you might fall in love with next.
+Not up for the gym?
+Look at your local sports stores for outdoor group activities.

 Other home-friendly workouts that require little or no special equipment include: